alemar11/ios-watchos-tvos-macos-resources/README.md

 * [UIXPackedLayout](https://github.com/gumbright/UIXPackedLayout) - UICollectionViewLayout that fits as many cells a possible in either horizontal or vertical slices.
 * [Voltron](https://github.com/zats/Voltron) - When UICollectionViewCell needs to be a UIViewController.
 * [VPRubberMenu](https://github.com/vitalykw/VPRubberMenu) - UICollectionView - Menu component with 'rubbery' effect inspired by Nike 'Making' application.
+* [XPCollectionViewCellsSort](https://github.com/wxp2012/XPCollectionViewCellsSort) - You can reorder a cell from one indexPath to another in collectionview.
 * [ZOZolaZoomTransition](https://github.com/NewAmsterdamLabs/ZOZolaZoomTransition) - Zoom transition that animates the entire view heirarchy.
 Used extensively in the Zola iOS application.

 #### 🔸*Swift*